chtrembl/azure-cloud/petstore/11-configure-ado-pipeline-for-ci-cd-into-databricks/README.md

-# 11 - Configure Azure DevOps Pipeline for CI/CD into Azure Databricks
+# 11 - DataOps: Configure Azure DevOps Pipeline for CI/CD into Azure Databricks

 __This guide is part of the [Azure Pet Store App Dev Reference Guide](../README.md)__